athomasq/athomasq.github.io/navigation/blog.md

 - Hire people who are okay with rapid change and incomplete info
 - Company culture will emerge whether you like it or not
 - So it's better to plan and design it from the start
+- If someone isn't working out, best to accept it and move on fast
+- Look for under-appreciated talent, it's everywhere
+- Protect, nurture, empower and reward your best employees

 **4. Market**
 - Build what the market wants, not what you think they should want